18r441m/CSCE274/Assignments/Projects/project1/README.md

 ## Part 3
 ### The dashboard
-The duckiebot has several tools to help you debug problems and setup configurations.
+The duckiebot has several tools to help you debug problems and set up configurations.
 The dashboard allows you to see basic information about your robot.

-- follow the instruction in the [documentation](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/duckiebot_dashboard_setup.html) to setup the dashboard.
+- follow the instruction in the [documentation](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/duckiebot_dashboard_setup.html) to set up the dashboard.
 - Navigate to the Mission Control tab and take a screenshot similar to this for submission.

     ** Make sure the screenshot includes the camera feed.